andriikopp/sqlite-labs/README.md

 #### Report requirements:

 - Briefly describe main steps of the work.
-- Insert the source code and execution results.
+- Insert the source code snippets and execution results as screenshots.

 ## Problem description.